kaizencycle/Mobius-Substrate/README.md

 > we are teaching civilizations how to remember."
 > — Kaizen OS Ethos I

-By embedding OAA within OpenCode, Kaizen OS invites the world to apprentice with integrity.
+By embedding OAA within OpenCode, Mobius Systems invites the world to apprentice with integrity.
 Every learner, contributor, and agent participates in building a system that learns as it heals, and heals as it learns.

 ## 📊 Integrity Monitoring